NTSB urges railroads to boost safety measures for workers on the rails

 “Contributing to this accident was Amtrak’s decision to use train approach warning for roadway worker protection in lieu of the protections that could have been provided by the positive train control system,” a report on the incident concluded.

+In a statement, Amtrak said, “we appreciate the NTSB’s thorough report and we have already taken several steps to ensure this type of incident won’t happen again.
+The safety of our employees and customers is Amtrak’s highest priority.
+We are reviewing the report and recommendations, and will look to implement reasonable actions to meet the intent of the recommendations and ensure the ongoing safety of our employees.”

-Amtrak and FRA did not immediately respond to a request for comment.
+The FRA did not immediately respond to a request for comment.